cloud9c/taro/docs/manual/How-to-run-things-locally.md

 # How to run things locally
 If you use just procedural geometries and don't load any textures, webpages should work straight from the file system, just double-click on HTML file in a file manager and it should appear working in the browser (you'll see file:///yourFile.html in the address bar).

-Whichever you choose, be consistent and import all files from the same version of the library.
-Mixing files from different sources may cause duplicate code to be included, or even break the application in unexpected ways.

-All methods of installing three.js depend on ES modules (see [Eloquent JavaScript: ECMAScript Modules](https://eloquentjavascript.net/10_modules.html#h_hF2FmOVxw7)), which allow you to include only the parts of the library needed in the final project.

 ## Content loaded from external files
 If you load models or textures from external files, due to browsers' same origin policy security restrictions, loading from a file system will fail with a security exception.